adnanhaq30/blog/_posts/2022-04-11-Attacking-File-Uploads-in-Modern-Web-Apps.md

 ## How does file uploads work.

-Well different programming languages handle file upload differently, Here is an example of how an php developer would design an PHP handler do handler file send from the user.
+Well different programming languages handle file upload differently, Here is an example of how an php developer would design an PHP file handler do handler file uploaded by the user.

 ```php
 <?php